1. How can I apply for an Australian visa or Australian citizenship?

 5. Do I need a visa to transit through Australia?

 If you plan to travel through Australia to another country, you will need an Australian Transit visa (Subclass 771).
-This visa lets you and your dependent children transit through Australia for no longer than 72 hours.
+This visa lets you transit through Australia for no longer than 72 hours.

 If you are going to stay in Australia for more than 72 hours, you will not be eligible for a Transit Visa and you will need to apply for another type of visa.

-If you hold a confirmed onward booking to depart Australia within 8 hours of your arrival and you are an eligible traveller who meets the criteria, you may be eligible for Transit Without a Visa (TWOV) - see Do I need a visa to transit through Australia?
+You may be eligible for Transit Without a Visa (TWOV) if you hold a confirmed onward booking to depart Australia within 8 hours of your arrival and you are an eligible traveller who meets the criteria.
+For the list of eligible travellers and the relevant TWOV criteria, see Do I need a visa to transit through Australia?

 If you are not eligible for TWOV, you will need a Transit visa to travel via Australia to another country.